biobotanalytics/gis-snapshot-opioids-public/README.md

 ---

-Directory structure:
+### Directory structure

-- *data/*: contains the input datasets used in the publication, including the anonymized city and sampling shapefile, randomly generated pharmacies, and anonymized pilot results.
+- **data/**: contains the input datasets used in the publication, including the anonymized city and sampling shapefile, randomly generated pharmacies, and anonymized pilot results.
-- *src/*: contains one jupyter notebook that reproduces all maps presented in the publication.
+- **src/**: contains one jupyter notebook that reproduces all maps presented in the publication.
-- *plots/*: directory where the plots generated in source code are written to.
+- **plots/**: directory where the plots generated in source code are written to.
 The individual maps which were assembled into the publication figure are committed in this repo.